VPS

 Iptables Tutorial: Securing Your VPS with the Linux Firewall

-Are you looking for a complete tutorial on iptables for your VPS?
+Are you looking for a comprehensive iptables tutorial for your VPS?
 This article will show you how to install and use iptables on an Ubuntu system.
 You can secure your VPS using the command-line interface by learning about this Linux firewall tool.

 Iptables is a firewall program for Linux.
-It monitors traffic to and from your server using tables.
-These tables contain sets of rules, called chains, which filter incoming and outgoing data packets.
+It will monitor traffic from and to your server using tables.
+These tables contain sets of rules, called chains, that will filter incoming and outgoing data packets.

 How Does Iptables Work?